 - Honor your child’s feelings and use their preferred pronouns : Teens are constantly changing as they figure out identity.
 A lot of parents feel that their child is going through a phase or seeking attention by asking to be called by different pronouns.
 Here is my reply for that: call them what they ask to be called.
 Even if your child changes their mind in a month, you will have shown them that you trust them, you support them, and you will navigate their journey with them wherever that goes.
 If your child is asking to be referred to with male pronouns and you continue to use female, then you are at best dishonoring their temporary feelings, and at worst causing pain and trauma by mis-gendering your child.
 The best thing you can do is call them what they ask to be called, and go with the flow if that changes.

 - Notice and tend to your own feelings : Just as adolescence is a roller-coaster time for our kids, it is a roller-coaster for many parents as well.
 As we encourage our kids to explore and manage their feelings, parents will need to do so too.
 Explore your own feelings about your child’s identity (gender and otherwise) and notice your hopes, dreams, fears; also notice your love and compassion for your child, and their enduring qualities that will persist regardless of other parts of identity that might change (i.e. their caring nature, curiosity, or sense of humor, etc).
-It is normal for parents to experience feelings of grief or fear when their child goes down a different path than the parent may have always envisioned (whether that is choosing a different gender identity, or choosing a different career) – it is important for parents to tend to these feelings and talk through them with their partner or a trusted friend or therapist.
-Feeling acceptance and love for your child might require processing some of your own feelings or emotional blocks.
+It is normal for parents to experience feelings of grief or fear when their child goes down a different path than the parent may have always envisioned (whether that is choosing a different gender identity, or choosing a different career) – it is important for parents to tend to these feelings and talk through them with their partner or a trusted friend or therapist, rather than processing with your child.
+Feeling acceptance and love for your child might require processing some of your own feelings or emotional blocks outside of your dialogues with your child.

 As your child grows up and explores the many facets of their identity, it is important to be just as curious and supportive of their gender and sexual identity development as other parts of their identity.
 We are all complex beings that deserve self-actualization and acceptance, and my hope is that the more that parents can understand their child’s changing world, the more support and connection they can offer in their journey.